econ-ark/REMARK/README.md

     * For example, `REMARKs/BufferStockTheory.md`
 1. In the REMARKs directory, an eponymous bibtex file containing a reference
     * For example, `REMARKs/BufferStockTheory.bib`

+It is *highly encouraged* for each REMARK to adhere to the following guidelines:

+1. The Jupyter notebook should be a `.py` file bound to the notebook with Jupytext.
+1. `do_all.py` should execute this notebook code
+1. Executing `do_all.py` should save figures to a `Figures/` directory.

 ### `do_[].py`